3oFiz4/Exvia/README.md

 2. Built-in Filtering via SQLite syntax (e.g., SELECT \* WHERE ...)
 3. No managed databases, the app is not controlled by the author.
 You create your own, you manage it.
 4. Automatic and smart synchronization between application with database
+5. AI Assistant
-5. Configurable color for table's value
+6. Configurable color for table's value
-6. Extensive configuration, this includes GitHub as Database, Color, Scheme & Display, Custom metric, and Custom plot
+7. Extensive configuration, this includes GitHub as Database, Color, Scheme & Display, Custom metric, and Custom plot
-7. Built-in Tutorial for first-time installation
+8. Built-in Tutorial for first-time installation
-8. Extensive statistical and financial metric, you can add your own if you want to.
+9. Extensive statistical and financial metric, you can add your own if you want to.
-9. Multi-file access and synchronization
+10. Multi-file access and synchronization
-10. Distinguishable logo and name
+11. Distinguishable logo and name
-11. Beautiful font family
+12. Beautiful font family
-12. Explanation for each input and text, hold for 3 seconds to show tooltip
+13. Explanation for each input and text, hold for 3 seconds to show tooltip
-13. Developer Options (click 3x to the Title "Exvia" on Table to toggle)
+14. Developer Options (click 3x to the Title "Exvia" on Table to toggle)
-14. Extended customization of plot, uses D3.JS (for complex plot) and ObservablePlot (for simpler plot), you can make your own!
+15. Extended customization of plot, uses D3.JS (for complex plot) and ObservablePlot (for simpler plot), you can make your own!
 (If you are not familiar with programming, please use AI)
-15. Report button, so you do not have create Issue on GitHub anymore :).
+16. Report button, so you do not have create Issue on GitHub anymore :).
-16. Resizeable UI and Text
+17. Resizeable UI and Text
-17. Pagination within Table (Buttons are intuitive, you can also click on the `Page i / n` to input a specific `i` page.
+18. Pagination within Table (Buttons are intuitive, you can also click on the `Page i / n` to input a specific `i` page.
-18. Flagging option (hold click at `Filtering OFF/ON` button for two seconds, and hold click at the Flagging Input to see available snippets)
+19. Flagging option (hold click at `Filtering OFF/ON` button for two seconds, and hold click at the Flagging Input to see available snippets)
-19. Customizable color mapping (function are similar to flagging, but automatically activate at initial load)
+20. Customizable color mapping (function are similar to flagging, but automatically activate at initial load)
-20. Revert/Undo and Redo option if mistake happened
+21. Revert/Undo and Redo option if mistake happened
-21. Field and Imaginary Field with JS and SQLite syntax support, imitating Excel-like formula
+22. Field and Imaginary Field with JS and SQLite syntax support, imitating Excel-like formula
-22. File scripting using SQLite syntax
+23. File scripting using SQLite syntax
+24. Notification system
+25. Environment Variable
+26. Custom key schema
+27. Icons

 # To-Do (next release)